Company Formation Poland

 You does not need to be present.
 We recommend that you use the electronic method of company registration.
 Here, you will need to have a valid digital signature.
 A better alternative is to use a proxy, who is recognized by the notary office.

-At GFSC Global, we are one of the biggest company registration companies in Poland.
 We have a team of experienced professionals who have been in the industry for years.
 We also help hundreds of companies be registered every month.

 Apply for our Poland Company Formations Services